karineseguin22/chatty_app/README.md

 # Manually update your package.json file
 ```

-Install the dependencies and start the server.
+Install the dependencies and start the server (there are two servers).

 ```
 npm install